OWASP/DevGuide/03-Build/0x05-AccessControl.md

 If developing in Java or JavaScript, consider using the [OWASP ESAPI](https://www.owasp.org/index.php/Category:OWASP_Enterprise_Security_API) _User (resetCSRFToken method)_ interface to create anti-CSRF tokens, and the _HTTPUtilities (verifyCSRFToken method)_ interface to verify the token.

-Better yet, consider centalizing anti-CSRF token generation and verification by using the [OWASP ESAPI](https://www.owasp.org/index.php/Category:OWASP_Enterprise_Security_API) _AccessController (assertAuthorizedForFunction method)_ interface to control access to functions, including anti-CSRF token verification.
+Better yet, consider centralizing anti-CSRF token generation and verification by using the [OWASP ESAPI](https://www.owasp.org/index.php/Category:OWASP_Enterprise_Security_API) _AccessController (assertAuthorizedForFunction method)_ interface to control access to functions, including anti-CSRF token verification.
 Otherwise, use a similar interface to a centralized function access control decision point.

 #### Memory and objects ####